Goodbye Bay

 Jennifer Rahim

-Jennifer Rahim is an award winning Trinidadian writer of poetry, fiction and literary criticism.
+Jennifer Rahim (1963-2023) was an award winning Trinidadian writer of poetry, fiction and literary criticism.
 Her books of fiction include Curfew Chronicles: A Fiction (2017), which won the 2018 overall OCM Bocas prize for Caribbean Literature, and Songster and Other Stories (2007).
 She has written several poetry collections.
 Approaching Sabbaths (2009) was awarded a Casa de las Américas Prize in 2010.
 Redemption Rain: Poems was published in 2011 and Ground Level: Poems in 2014.
 Sanctuaries of Invention (2021) is her latest poetry collection.

 View full profile